 Config config = new Config(); JobTrackerConfig JTcfg = config.getJobTrackerConfig() JTcfg.setName( "default" ).setQueueSize( "0" ) .setChunkSize( "1000" );

-max-thread-size: Configures the maximum thread pool size of the JobTracker.
+max-thread-size: The maximum thread pool size of the JobTracker.

-queue-size: Defines the maximum number of tasks that are able to wait to be processed.
-A value of 0 means unbounded queue.
-Very low numbers can prevent successful execution since job might not be correctly scheduled or intermediate chunks are lost.
+queue-size: The maximum number of tasks that can wait to be processed.
+A value of 0 means an unbounded queue.
+Very low numbers can prevent successful execution since the job might not be correctly scheduled or intermediate chunks are lost.

 retry-count: Currently not used but reserved for later use where the framework will automatically try to restart / retry operations from an available save point.

 chunk-size: Defines the number of emitted values before a chunk is sent to the reducers.
 If your emitted values are big or you want to better balance your work, you might want to change this to a lower or higher value.
-A value of 0 means immediate transmission but remember that low values mean higher traffic costs.
-A very high value might cause an OutOfMemoryError to occur if emitted values not fit into heap memory before being sent to reducers.
+A value of 0 means immediate transmission, but remember that low values mean higher traffic costs.
+A very high value might cause an OutOfMemoryError if the emitted values do not fit into heap memory before being sent to reducers.
 To prevent this, you might want to use a combiner to pre-reduce values on mapping nodes.

-communicate-stats: Defines if statistics (for example about processed entries) are transmitted to the job emitter.
-This might be used to show any kind of progress to a user inside of an UI system but produces additional traffic.
+communicate-stats: Defines if statistics (for example, about processed entries) are transmitted to the job emitter.
+This might be used to show some kind of progress to a user inside of an UI system, but it produces additional traffic.
 If not needed, you might want to deactivate this.